Photosynq/PhotosynQ-Documentation/docs/projects/select-a-protocol.md

 2. A list of all suggested protocols will appear on the left.
 3. To select a protocol, click on it or drag it over to the protocol list on the right.
 4. Select additional protocols the same as in step #3. **Protocols will run in the order that they are listed on the right**
-5. Click on 'Save and Next'
+5. Click on 'Save and Next.'

 ::: tip Tip
-You can change the order of protocols by dragging them up or down the list
+You can change the order of protocols by dragging them up or down the list.
 :::

 ::: tip Tip